reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 Let's understand the working of Git `rebase` by looking at history with a topic branch off another topic branch.

-Let's say we have branched a feature branch (feature2) from the mainline , and added some feature2-side functionality to our project, and then made a commit.
-Now, we branch off the `feature2` branch to make some client-side changes.
-Finally, we go back to the feature2-side branch and commit a few more changes:
+Let's say we have branched a `feature1` branch from the mainline , and added some feature1-side functionality to our project, and then made a commit.
+Now, we branch off the `feature2` branch to make some feature2-side changes.
+Finally, we go back to the `feature1` branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)

-Now suppose that we have decided to merge the client-side changes to the mainline for the release, but we also want to hold the server-side changes until they are tested further.
+Now suppose that we have decided to merge the feature2-side changes to the mainline for the release, but we also want to hold the feature1-side changes until they are tested further.

-With `git rebase`, we can "replay" the changes in the `feature1` branch (that are not in the `feature2` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature2 branch while replaying them in the main branch from feature1 branch:
+With `git rebase`, we can "replay" the changes in the `feature2` branch (that are not in the `feature1` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature1 branch while replaying them in the main branch from feature2 branch:

 ```
-git rebase --onto main feature2 feature1
+git rebase --onto main feature1 feature2
 ```

 It gives us a bit complex but a pretty cool result: